We define the invalid clicks on a pay-per-click advertisement, also known as:

 We don't know of any attempts being made by the marketing providers to curb impression fraud or by software providers to create tools to dissuade it.
 Thankfully, it is not as large of a problem right now as click fraud.
 Before it becomes a bigger problem, the PPC advertising providers will hopefully find a way to reduce the occurrence of impression fraud.
 The best solution we see is for a limit to be placed by the pay-per-click provider on the number of times that a single IP address can view your ad.

 Hopefully, the provider will quickly and willingly act upon your notification of fraud.
 If not, there are certain steps you should take to make certain that the provider will be more ethical in future dealings

 You can register a complaint against the company at RipoffReport.com.

-If you don't have any success with your attempts and feel like the PPC marketing company handled you unprofessionally, go ahead and let the world know; that's what forums and blogs are for.
+If you don't have any success with your attempts and feel like the PPC marketing company handled you unprofessionally, go ahead and let the world know; that's the purpose of many forums and blogs and review sites.

 If the PPC provider puts up roadblocks, ignores or refuses you, we recommend that you turn it over to a lawyer who specializes in internet marketing law.
 We also recommend seeking legal counsel when attempting to get action against any particular competitor who has been found responsible for the fraud.
 You may be tempted to return the favor against the competitor who cost you so much money, but we highly recommend that you do not do so.
 You will lose any upper hand you might have had in your litigation against them.